Mean-Field Learning for Storage Aggregation: Acknowledgments

 Beyond the model-based aggregation methods mentioned above, we also note some recent efforts on data-driven aggregation methods using nonlinear Machine Learning models \cite{lin2025model, taheri2022data,hreinsson2021new}.
 These methods directly apply learning techniques but lack theoretical analysis and physical insights into large-scale storage aggregation.
-Moreover, their benefits may be limited for storage aggregation settings because (i) available historical data are typically insufficient to train such high-capacity models with statistical reliability, and (ii) the nonlinear Machine Learning formulations are often overparameterized and weakly interpretable, which complicates operational deployment and can conflict with existing market rules\cite{CAISO_Sec30_2024}.
+Moreover, their benefits may be limited for storage aggregation settings because (i) available historical data are typically insufficient to train such high-capacity models with statistical reliability, and (ii) the nonlinear machine learning formulations are often overparameterized and weakly interpretable, which complicates their practical implementation in power system operations \cite{CAISO_Sec30_2024}.

 To overcome the above limitations, we develop a mean-field learning approach with theoretical guarantees and physical interpretability.
 We represent a large population of storage devices by a single \emph{mean-field} aggregate that summarizes their empirical average behavior and characterize its asymptotic performance as the fleet size grows, yielding the \emph{mean-field limit} that reveals population-level aggregation structure and provides operational insights.
 Mean-field limits have been studied in statistics for variational inference \cite{han2019statistical}, in game theory for Nash equilibria \cite{guo2019learning}, and in pricing applications for home energy management \cite{mehrabi2024optimal}.
-In contrast, this paper focuses on storage flexibility aggregation, which lies outside the scope of these prior works.
+In contrast, this paper extends the concept of mean-field limits to the aggregation of storage flexibility, a setting that has not been explored in prior work.